Pre-Listing Pressure Washing: How Much Value Does It Actually Add?

 What to Clean Before a Listing

-If you are prepping a Katy home to list, here is the minimum exterior cleaning we recommend:
+If you are prepping a Katy home to list, use this exterior cleaning checklist as a planning starting point:

 What is worth doing but not always critical: back patio and deck (unless they are prominent in the listing photos), back fence (unless it is visible from the house interior), pool deck (if there is a pool, yes, always).